Alliedium/awesome-kubernetes/10-zalando-postgres-ha-operator/README.md

 See the manifest in the left pane 'Cluster YAML definition'

-Click 'Create cluster' in the up-right

-The Kubernetes resources will be created

-**Remark**.
-The button 'Edit' in the up-right leads to an edit page where you can edit settings and apply changes without stopping the PostgreSQL cluster

-### 5. Watch how Postgres cluster is creating in OpenLens
-- Workloads / StatefulSets
-- Custom Resources / acid.zalan.do / postgresql

 ### 6. Install Spring Boot API

-Make ```example-api``` active namespace and apply the manifests

 ```
-kubectl ns example-api
 kubectl apply -f db-configmap.yaml
 kubectl apply -f api-deployment.yaml
 kubectl apply -f api-service.yaml